 Participants become familiar with fundamental computer science concepts and are challenged through the use of logic games, programming problems, and hands-on assignments to develop logical reasoning and problem-solving skills.
-The course includes asynchronous work, which students are expected to complete between class sessions.
+Class time alternates between instruction in new concepts and practical exercises in applying these concepts, allowing students ample opportunities to work with algorithms and code.

 By the end of this course, students should have a solid understanding of variables and user interaction, control flow statements, and using library functions.
 This knowledge will support them in future ventures in computer science and engineering.